fritzlabs/fritz-ios-tutorials/README.md

 # Fritz iOS Tutorials

+**DEPRECATED** Please note that as of 9/28/2019, we have consolidated our demo apps in https://github.com/fritzlabs/fritz-examples.
+Any new examples or updates going forward will be in that repository.

 Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
 Create ML-powered features in your mobile apps for both Android and iOS.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.

 [Sign up](https://app.fritz.ai/register?utm_source=github&utm_campaign=fritz-ios-tutorials) for an account on Fritz AI in order to get started with machine learning in your apps.